alpha-dragon-org/dragon-module2-bundleAnalysis/README.md

    - `API_SERVER_PORT` and `TELEGRAM_SERVER_PORT`: Set the ports for the API and Telegram servers.
    - `TELEGRAM_API_ID` and `TELEGRAM_API_HASH`: Replace with your Telegram API credentials.
-   - `HELIUS_RPC_URL`: Update with your Helius RPC endpoint and API key.
+   - `HELIUS_RPC_URL`: Update with your Helius RPC endpoint and API key, or replace with another RPC service's of your choice.
 This endpoint is used for blockchain data queries.

 4. **Run the servers.**